egorina/egorina.github.io/_pages/teaching.md

 This course introduces students to the public policy aspects of cybersecurity.
 Students will apply the tools of game theory, statistics, and causal inference to inform policy decision-making.
 The course is divided into four parts.
 The first introduces the basic concepts and definitions related to policy, governance, and threats.
 The second part exposes students to the modern policy analysis toolkit.
 The third part explores the impact of cyber policies on the private sector (topics include cyberpiracy, Dark Net markets, data breaches, deplatforming, and others).
 The fourth part of the course focuses on the state actors (topics include, electoral integrity, misinformation, digital repression, and others).

 Students get free access to short courses on DataCamp to prepare themselves for the coding part of this course.
-[Link to DataCamp for Yale students](https://app.datacamp.com/groups/cyber-security-policy/)
+[Link to DataCamp for UTD students](https://app.datacamp.com/groups/cyber-security-policy/)

 ## TEACHING EXPERIENCE